apache/spark/docs/sql-ref-syntax-qry-select-groupby.md

 * **LAST**

-    `LAST` select a last expression value from the data set, we can specify `IGNORE NULLS` to ignore NULLS, it is optional.
+    `LAST` selects a last expression value from the data set.
+We can specify an optional `IGNORE NULLS` clause to ignore NULL values.

 * **IGNORE NULLS**

-   `IGNORE NULLS` is to ignore null values, which is used in `FIRST` and `LAST`
+   `IGNORE NULLS` is used to ignore null values, which are used in `FIRST` and `LAST`

 ### Examples